 When planning your hiking trip, think about your trip’s type, duration, conditions, and your gear list.
 You can customize the contents of your gear repair kit accordingly.
-Remember to keep your repair kit handy while on the trail.
+Remember to keep your repair kit handy while on the trail especially if hiking alone.
 The chances are you will need it sooner or later.
 So, what should you have in your repair kit?

 Duct tape is among the most important things to have in your repair kit and probably the most-used item in the kit.
 It’s a pressure-sensitive tape with a simple but effective design.
-There are at least eight different kinds of duct tape for many different end uses.
+There are at least eight different kinds of duct tape for many different end uses (among them is duct tape for extreme weather conditions).
 Duct tape often comes in rolls or in the form of strips stapled to a card.
 In the backcountry, it can be used to:

 - Patch a tear